-2. Approval of amendments to the Company's Stock Incentive Plan to reserve an additional 400,000 shares of common stock for issuance under the plan and to allow for continued vesting of options for directors who retire from the Board of Directors due to the Company's mandatory retirement policy for directors.
+2. Approval of an amendment to the Company's Stock Incentive Plan to reserve an additional 400,000 shares of common stock for issuance under the plan.

-The Company instituted its Stock Incentive Plan (the "Plan") in September 1994 and subsequently amended the Plan in May 1996 and January 2002.
-An aggregate of 950,000 shares of common stock is currently authorized for issuance under the Plan.
-As of December 31, 2006, options (net of cancelled or expired options) covering an aggregate of 846,832 shares of the Company's common stock have been granted under the Plan, of which options to purchase 467,932 shares have been exercised.
+The Company instituted its Stock Incentive Plan (the "Plan") in September 1994, and the Plan most recently was amended in 2007.
+An aggregate of 1,350,000 shares of common stock is currently authorized for issuance under the Plan.
+As of December 31, 2009, options (net of cancelled or expired options) covering an aggregate of 1,210,832 shares of the Company's common stock have been granted under the Plan, of which options to purchase 649,532 shares have been exercised.